+L.1.4 [Not Used]

 L.1.5 Transmission Reliability Margin (TRM) is an amount of transmission transfer capability reserved at a CAISO Intertie point that is necessary to provide reasonable assurance that the interconnected transmission network will be secure.
 TRM accounts for the inherent uncertainty in system conditions and the need for operating flexibility to ensure reliable system operation as system conditions change.

-The CAISO uses TRM at Intertie points to account for the following NERC-approved components of uncertainty:
+The CAISO uses TRM at Intertie points to account for NERC-approved components of uncertainty as described in the Transmission Reliability Margin Implementation Document (TRM Document), including:

 Forecast uncertainty in transmission system topology, including forced or unplanned outages or maintenance outages.